CSS Margin

 • Responsive Design:

-• Use relative units like % or em to make margins adapt to different screen sizes.
+• Utilize flexible units like% or em to ensure margins scale dynamically across various screen sizes.

 • Content Visibility: